rjpaskin/codefirst-girls-bristol_source/_sessions/c1s1/1_what_is_a_webpage.md

 #### Viewing HTML, CSS and Javascript

-Because the HTML, CSS and Javascript are sent you your browser, it is easy for you to look at them. **There are no secrets in HTML, CSS or Javascript.** If there's a part of a webpage that you like, it's easy to find out how it is coded and use the technique yourself.
+Because the HTML, CSS and Javascript are sent to your browser, it is easy for you to look at them. **There are no secrets in HTML, CSS or Javascript.** If there's a part of a webpage that you like, it's easy to find out how it is coded and use the technique yourself.

 Every browser provides a way to look at the source of the page you're currently viewing.
 In Chrome you do `View > Developer > View Source`.
 This will show you the raw HTML but isn't always the easiest thing to look at.